sniklaus/3d-ken-burns/README.md

 To benchmark the depth estimation, run `python benchmark.py`.
 You can use it to easily verify that the provided implementation runs as expected.

 ## colab
 If you do not have a suitable environment to run this projects then you could give Colab a try.
 It allows you to run the project in the cloud, free of charge.
-There are several people who provide Colab notebooks that should get you started, including one from [Arnaldo Gabriel](https://colab.research.google.com/github/agmm/colab-3d-ken-burns/blob/master/automatic-3d-ken-burns.ipynb) and one from [Vlad Alex](https://towardsdatascience.com/very-spatial-507aa847179d).
+There are several people who provide Colab notebooks that should get you started.
+A few that I am aware of include one from [Arnaldo Gabriel](https://colab.research.google.com/github/agmm/colab-3d-ken-burns/blob/master/automatic-3d-ken-burns.ipynb), one from [Vlad Alex](https://towardsdatascience.com/very-spatial-507aa847179d), and one from [Ahmed Harmouche](https://github.com/wpmed92/3d-ken-burns-colab).

 ## video
 <a href="http://content.sniklaus.com/kenburns/video.mp4" rel="Video"><img src="http://content.sniklaus.com/kenburns/video.jpg" alt="Video" width="100%"></a>